rbrich/keybox/README.rst

 by Python.

 The make target uses ``zipapp`` module which is available since Python 3.5.
-When created, the zipapp archive is executable by Python 3.3.
+When created, the zipapp archive is executable by older interpreters (Python 3.4).

 .. [#zipapp] https://docs.python.org/3.5/library/zipapp.html#the-python-zip-application-archive-format